-Flow State can perfect your sport and help you achieve a top-level performance in your sports career.
-But what precisely is going on in the brain during flow state and how can you trigger it at will?
+Flow State can perfect your sport and help you achieve top-level performance in your sports career.
+But what precisely is going on in the brain during the flow state and how can you trigger it at will?

 Long before I became a Flow State Trainer, I was a Martial Artist (always will be) that really strived hard to win in everything.
-There was one particular practice that resulted in an amazing experienced for me.
+There was one particular practice that resulted in an amazing experience for me.
 When my opponent stood against me, I didn’t think of him, nor myself, nor our movements.
 I just reacted, without any thought to the environment we had created.
 I allowed myself to fully express all the training I had undergone with my coaches.
 I had no inner critic distracting my movements, I was completed dissolved into the movements.
 I was at a "one" with my opponent, in the zone.
 I was in the Flow State at the peak of my performance.

 I have explained in my previous article the meaning of flow state and why it’s the key to Top Level Performance for Sports Athletes.
 Now, let’s find out what’s actually going on in the brain and whether you could potentially recreate the conditions associated with flow at will.